-Permanent Logs: Are there policies and procedures in place that describe the types of incidents occurrences which must be documented on a daily basis? and ⊠ Yes □ No Are these logs stored electronically? □ N/A □ No If logs are stored electronically, is there sufficient technical support to ensure that the electronic files that contain these logs are not compromised, corrupted, or deleted? □ N/A ⊠ Yes □ No Security Features: Does the facility have security features (cameras, locks, alarms, etc.)?
-If yes, please describe security features: Campus security features include key and fob restricted access to security sen compliant electronic records and computer network, camera system and security sentences. ısitive a IPPA Are there staff members on site who have the skills to maintain security feature res? ⊠ Yes □ No Security Inspections: Does the administrator in charge visually inspect the facility for security-related concerns?
-If yes, how often: Daily & quarterly review by QA Committee ⊠ Yes □ No Are random reviews of security tapes conducted? □ N/A ⊠ Yes □ No If yes, how often: Random review, monthly at minimum Control of Dangerous Materials: Are dangerous materials (toxins, biohazards, etc.) stored on site? ⊠ Yes □ No If yes: A. What materials are stored?
+Permanent Logs: Are there policies and procedures in place that describe the types of incidents occurrences which must be documented on a daily basis? and ⊠ Yes □ No Are these logs stored electronically? □ N/A ⊠ Yes □ No If logs are stored electronically, is there sufficient technical support to ensure that the electronic files that contain these logs are not compromised, corrupted, or deleted? □ N/A ⊠ Yes □ No Security Features: Does the facility have security features (cameras, locks, alarms, etc.)?
+If yes, please describe security features: Campus security features include key and fob restricted access to security ser compliant electronic records and computer network, camera system and security services.
+IPPA Are there staff members on site who have the skills to maintain security feature ıres? ⊠ Yes □ No Security Inspections: Does the administrator in charge visually inspect the facility for security-related concerns?
+If yes, how often: Daily with quarterly review by Facilities Committee ⊠ Yes □ No Are random reviews of security tapes conducted? □ N/A ∆ ⊠ Yes □ No If yes, how often: Random review, monthly at minimum Control of Dangerous Materials: Are dangerous materials (toxins, biohazards, etc.) stored on site? ⊠ Yes □ No If yes: A. What materials are stored?
 Detergent, disinfectants and sharps B. Where are materials stored?
-Detergent, disinfectants and sharps are securely stored in a locked accessible to staff. space a and are only C. Do youth have access to the dangerous materials?
+Detergent, disinfectants and sharps are securely stored in a locked spacessible to staff. ace and are only / C. Do youth have access to the dangerous materials?
 If yes, what protocols are in place to ensure Youth safety?
-N/A □ Yes ⊠ No Non-Hazardous Furnishings: Are mattresses and bedding fire-resistant and non-toxic? ⊠ Yes □ No Control of Contraband: Are there written policies that describe contraband? ⊠ Yes □ No Are there written policies that describe the disposition of contraband?
-Rev. 7/1/2020 ⊠ Yes Page 9 o
+N/A □ Yes ⊠ No Non-Hazardous Furnishings: Are mattresses and bedding fire-resistant and non-toxic? □ Yes ⊠ No Control of Contraband:

+Are there written policies that describe contraband?